 The GOP claims to stand for Christian beliefs and good, old-fashioned American traditions:

 - It wants to reduce taxes and maintain fiscal responsibility—even though the last Republican president drove up historical deficits.

 - It wants to reduce government power and size in order to enable the middle-class worker to obtain a higher standard of living, even though weak governmental regulation of big business can ruin the economy for the middle class as we have seen recently.

-- It wants to give more freedom to big business to create a stronger economy—leading to a further reduction in industry regulations, an increase in economic disasters, and an even more inequitable distribution of wealth.
+- It wants to give more freedom to big businesses to create a stronger economy—leading to a further reduction in industry regulations, an increase in economic disasters, and even more inequitable distribution of wealth.